Lafayette High School (New York City): History

-According to the New York City Department of Education, Lafayette's students speak at least 30 different languages.
-With the explosion of the Asian population, the school has been accused of harassment and unequal treatment based on race and ethnicity.
-After much complaints, Lafayette was the subject of a June 2004 consent decree between the New York City Department of Education and the United States Department of Justice which found evidence of "severe and pervasive peer-on-peer harassment of Asian students."Under the consent decree, Lafayette students needing help in English would be assigned appropriate classes within 10 days of enrolling (e.g., Mandarin-speaking students would not be placed in bilingual classes taught in Cantonese).
-Lafayette also pledged to develop a policy clarifying school officials' obligations to report cases of harassment based on race, color, and national origin, and to heighten diversity awareness among staff and students.
-The Justice Department was to monitor Lafayette's progress over the next three years.

 Lafayette has experienced criminal activity involving their students.
 Extra police officers and security guards were added when the New York City Department of Education labeled it an "Impact School".
 After some improvement, in April 2006, Lafayette was removed from the Impact list.
 In December 2006, New York City's plans to close Lafayette High School were announced, along with four other low-performing schools that failed to improve under city guidance.
 Applying a strategy of the Bloomberg administration, the large closed schools would each be replaced by several small schools with about 400 or 500 students each.

 Principal Jolanta Rohloff stepped down on March 30, 2007 and was replaced by Doris Unger, to oversee the closing of the school, having previously overseen the closing of Seward Park High School.
 Principal Rohloff was praised by Department of Education officials for her work attempting to turn around the school, but criticized by the community, teachers, and students for heavy-handiness She was assigned by the Department of Education to mentor principals and teachers on how to interpret student performance data and make necessary adjustments to instruction.
 On September 15, 2008, a press release stated that Ms. Doris Unger had been promoted to superintendent.
 On September 19, 2008, it was announced to the staff at Lafayette HS that the assistant principal, Jacqueline Boswell would be the new principal.

+The school closed in 2010 after struggling for years with safety issues and a low graduation rate, and was divided into five smaller schools, known collectively as the Lafayette Educational Complex.
+The five schools were: Kingsborough Early College Secondary School; Lafayette International High School; High School of Sports Management, Life Academy High School for Film and Music, and Bronx Expeditionary Learning High School.
+Bronx Expeditionary Learning High School is now Bronx Collegiate Academy and is one of a collection of specialist schools at the William H. Taft campus in the former William Howard Taft High School.